cardano-foundation/cardano-academy/glossary.md

 The **minimum attack vector (MAV)** is the minimum number of participants required to hijack control in order to attack, or manipulate, the network.

+#### Minimum Pool Cost
+A flat cost granted to the pool, taken from the total rewards with a minimum imposed by the protocol.
+This minimum is known as “min pool cost” to cover the cost of running a stake pool

 Broadly speaking, **modularity** is the degree to which a system’s components may be separated and recombined, often with the benefit of flexibility and variety in use.
 The concept of modularity is used primarily to reduce complexity by breaking a system into varying degrees of interdependence and independence across and ‘hide the complexity of each part behind an abstraction and interface.’

 **MPC (multi-party computation)** enables multiple parties – each holding their own private data – to evaluate a computation without ever revealing any of the private data held by each party.